Zell3/TFOC-FF2R-SUBPLUGINS/README.md

 ## Usage
 Everything in "all configs abilities.cfg" are work fine and up-to-date.

 Some files in folder plugins and scripting are not working.
-You can check it by looking in "all configs abilities.cfg"
+You can check it in "all configs abilities.cfg"

 ## Contributing